Find A CSER: On-Campus

 Before registering, you are required to reach out to the supervisor via the contact information above to confirm availability.

-LU Forensic Speech and Debate Team
+LU Forensic Speech Team

 CSER 366-001